viewyonder/prompt-injectionator/prototyping/docs/0-docs-guidelines.md

 Since this is a prototype, aim for "good enough" documentation—focus on clarity over perfection.

-Use Markdown effectively with diagrams (e.g., via Mermaid or Draw.io embeds) for visuals.
+Use Markdown with diagrams (e.g., via Mermaid or Draw.io embeds) for visuals.